BackTable / ENT / Article

 Thyroglossal Duct Cyst Treatment without Surgery

 For drainage, some physicians perform incision and drainage in the OR, but Dr. Liu prefers to drain in-office with a needle, allowing outpatient management.
-Using topical Emla for numbing, he finds most children tolerate the small needle well.
-Collected pus is sent for aerobic and anaerobic cultures to guide further antibiotic treatment.
+Using topical Emla for numbing, most children tolerate the small needle well.
+Collected pus is then sent for aerobic and anaerobic cultures to guide further antibiotic treatment.

 [Dr. Gopi Shah]